leth02/blog/_posts/2024-09-25-concurrency-in-swift.md

     return thumbnails
 }
 ```
 The code above uses `withThrowingTaskGroup` to create a Task Group that allow us to create child tasks that might throw errors.
 We create child tasks in a group by using its `async` method.
-Once added to a group, child tasks being executing immediately and in any order.
-When a group object goes out of scope, the completion of all tasks within it will be implicitly awaited.
+Tasks added to a group cannot outlive the scope of the block in which the group is defined.
+Once added to a group, child tasks being executing immediately and in any order. <mark>When a group object goes out of scope, the completion of all tasks within it will be implicitly awaited.</mark> This is due to the task tree rule discussed above as group tasks are also structured.
+We can use async-let within group tasks or create task groups within async-let tasks.

 Now, a new task is created for each call to `fetchOneThumbnail`, which in turns create two more child tasks.

-However, the code above has an issue: The thumbnails dictionary cannot handle more than one access at a time.
+However, the code above has an error: The `thumbnails` dictionary cannot handle more than one access at a time.
+If two child tasks tried to insert thumbnails simultaneously, it could cause a crash or data corruption.

-Task creatation takes a `@Sendable` closure, which cannot capture mutable variables.
-It should only capture value types, actors, or classes that implement their own synchronization.
+__Data-race Safety__: When a task is created, the work it performs is within a new closure type called a `@Sendable` closure, which is restricted from capturing mutable variables in its lexical context.
+It should only capture values that are safe to share: value types, actors, or classes that implement their own synchronization.
+Refer to `Protect mutable state with actors` for more info.

 We can fix the issue above by having each child task return a value and let the parent task bear the responsibility of processing the result.
 ```Swift